wouterdom/Sofisk-Tax-Simulator/CALCULATION_DOCUMENTATION.md

 # Belgian Corporate Tax Calculation Documentation

 ## Overview
 This document explains the calculation methodology implemented in the Sofisk Tax Simulator for Belgian corporate tax calculations.
 The system handles the complete tax calculation process from input data to final tax liability, including prepayment optimization and penalty calculations.
+The system now fully supports short book years (verkorte boekjaren) with adjusted calculations and dynamic UI display.

 ---